-Heating Solutions Navigator
+· Heating Solutions Navigator

-- Digital toolbox that offers a variety of tools to facilitate the installation and configuration of heating systems. - To access Heating Solutions Navigator, registration to the Stand By Me platform is required.
+- Digital toolbox that offers a variety of tools to facilitate the installation and configuration of heating systems. - To access the Heating Solutions Navigator, registration to the Stand By Me platform is required.
 For more information, see https://professional.standbyme.daikin.eu.

-- Daikin e-Care
+Daikin e-Care

-- Mobile app for installers and service technicians that allows you to register, configure and troubleshoot heating systems. - The mobile app can be downloaded for iOS and Android devices using the QR codes below.
+- Mobile app for installers and service technicians that allows you to register, configure and troubleshoot heating systems. - Use the QR codes below to download the mobile app for iOS and Android devices.
 Registration to the Stand By Me platform is required to access the app.

+App Store

-App Store Google Play
+Google Play